The beauty of living in a small town like Washington is that your vote and participation can really make a difference.

 Statewide newspapers.
 Three worth following are: Waterbury Republican American Daily, with frequent coverage of local politics, albeit through a Republican editorial lense.
 Hartford Courant and the Housatonic Times.

-Volunteers—your friends and neighbors—run Washington!
+Volunteers—your friends and neighbors—define our Town!
 They staff our boards and commissions, put out our fires, drive our ambulances, and run our library, land trust, and other non-profit organizations.

 There could be a position for you on one of the Town’s boards and commissions, giving you the opportunity to participate constructively in Washington’s governance.
 When there is an opening on a board or commission, the Washington Democratic Town Committee (WDTC) submits recommendations to the Board of Selectmen for a candidate to be appointed to fill the slot.